nlf/wadofgum/README.md

 #### events

 The model factory and model instances each have event emitters.
+These event emitters are provided by [spit](https://github.com/nlf/spit) and are asynchronous.
+See the README in that repo for more details.

 To add a listener for factory events, you may simply use `User.on(event, fn)`.
 Events can also be emitted on a model factory by calling `User.emit(event, params)`.

 Model factories, by default, only emit one event `create`.
 The parameter passed to this event is the model instance that was just created.